MicrosoftDocs/win32/desktop-src/SysMon/systemmonitor-logsourcestoptime.md

 ---
 title: SystemMonitor.LogSourceStopTime property
-description: Retrieves the time stamp of the latest counter value from a counter in your counter collection that was logged in the log files. ms.assetid: '4bfc6e77-d243-4d6e-9a9b-e63ec6a01f29'
+description: Retrieves the time stamp of the latest counter value from a counter in your counter collection that was logged in the log files. ms.assetid: 4bfc6e77-d243-4d6e-9a9b-e63ec6a01f29
+keywords:
+- LogSourceStopTime property SysMon
-keywords: ["LogSourceStopTime property SysMon", "LogSourceStopTime property SysMon , SystemMonitor object", "SystemMonitor object SysMon , LogSourceStopTime property"]
+- LogSourceStopTime property SysMon , SystemMonitor object
+- SystemMonitor object SysMon , LogSourceStopTime property
 topic_type:
 - apiref
 api_name: